ingenii-solutions/azure-data-platform-data-engineering-example/docs/user/Pre-Processing.md

 # Pre-Processing

-The pre-processing stage of the data pipeline determines whether a raw file needs to be rewritten before it is ingested in the data platform.
-We can use this step to get the file into a state that can be easily ingested.
+For every raw data file, after uploading it to the data lake but before ingesting into the data platform, the pre-processing stage can rewrite the file into a state that can be easily ingested.
 Some examples of changes are:
  - Changing column names in a .csv to match the schema we want
  - Reforming a .json file into a form that can be ingested, by taking a complex object and simplifying it
- - Pulling only the relevant information from a .json file and creating a .csv to make ingestion easier In this `pre_process` folder we keep the code that needs to be run at this stage.
+ - Pulling only the relevant information from a .json file and creating a .csv to make ingestion easier In the `pre_process` folder of the repository we keep the code that needs to be run to pre-process the files, which is all in `python`.
+To handle a lot of boilerplate code, the `PreProcess` object is provided to make reading and writing your files easier, so all you have to provide is your data-specific code; this is detailed in the [Development](#development) section below.

+- [Possible Data File Forms](#possible-data-file-forms) - The forms of data the platform can accept
+- [How the data pipeline uses this code](#how-the-data-pipeline-uses-this-code) - How the code is executed against the raw file
+- [Functions](#functions) - Your functions to rewrite the data
+- [Development](#development) - Developing your functions locally, and using the `PreProcess` object
+- [Deployment](#deployment) - Deploying your code to be available to the data platform

 ## Possible Data File Forms